Code-Institute-Submissions/MS1-infinity-gym/README.md

 ## Features
 ---
 ###### Navigationbar:
 Each page has a navigation bar that contains all links to every page on the website.
-The - Lessons, - Timetable and - Location page.
+The -home, -lessons, -timetable and -location page.
 This is located at the top right of the page.
 Users can easily navigate through this.
-On the upper left side u will find the name of the gym
+On the upper left side u will find the name of the gym.

 ###### Header:
 All pages contain the logo of the gym and a "Call us" button, which displays the gym's number when you click on it.

 ###### Footer:
-Each page also has a footer with contact details, opening times, a download button where users can download and / or print the timetable, and three social media links that give all users access to our social media platforms on a separate page.
+Each page also has a footer with contact details, opening times, a download button where users can download and / or print the timetable
+and three social media links that give all users access to our social media platforms on a separate page.

 #### Existing Features